|

 we get the feeling that there is more to them than what meets the eye.

-Dejan Cucic's acting is good in this respect; he's brutish but
+Dejan Cucic's performance is good in this respect; he's brutish but

 enigmatic.
-If there is a weakness in the film's early parts, it is that
+If there is a weakness in the film's early part, it is that

-Sundvall is guilty of not quite keeping the pace up once the premise
+Sundvall isn't quite able to keep the pace up once the premise

 inside the television studio has been set.
 The narrative lags a little,